yvezz10/MobileRobots_2022_Spring/README.md

 This repo contains the checkpoint code in the 2022 mobile-robots course.
 For the detail of each checkpoint please refer to its report.

+>Thanks to my teamate Yu-lin, Chen.
+He consturct most of the sensor and electronic circuit part perfectly.
+Therefore I can finish the program without worries.

 ## Checkpoint01
 >Install the ROS platform on raspberry pi and set up the environment for robotics, including the connection with Arduino board.